Pegasys

 • By injection

 Injection routeYour doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.
+It is usually given in the upper thighs or stomach.

 Injection routeA nurse or other health provider will give you this medicine.